Collection of anonymous information

 Should you be unsatisfied with the outcome of this complaint, please contact the Office of the Australian Information Commissioner.
-The Office is located at 175 Pitt Street Sydney NSW 2000(Telephone Number 1300 363 992).
+The Telephone Number is 1300 363 992.
 The postal address is GPO Box 5218, Sydney NSW 2001.

 Links to other Sites

 The transmission of information via the internet is not completely secure.
 We cannot guarantee the security of your data transmitted to our websites; any transmission is at your own risk.
 Once we have received your information, we will use procedures and security features to try to prevent unauthorised access.